oracle-livelabs/adb/shared/adb-ai-web-app/setup-environment/setup-environment.md

 ## Introduction

-This workshop focuses on teaching you how to use your data and  generative AI to create a promotional offer using natural language.
+This workshop focuses on teaching you how to apply generative AI to your organization's private data for different types of use cases.

 > **NOTE:** Your tenancy must be subscribed to the **US Midwest (Chicago)** region in order to run this workshop.
 See the [OCI documentation](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm) for more details.